Woody (Toy Story): Reception and legacy

 Woody has also been ranked one of the best animated characters of all time.
 In June 2010, Entertainment Weekly named Woody one of the "100 Greatest Characters of the Last 20 Years", and Screen Rant ranked him the 6th best animated movie character of all time.
 Screen Rant also ranked him the number one Pixar character saying, "While he [Woody] has his fair share of good and bad moments, it’s hard not to root for Woody in his endeavors, which helps make him the greatest Pixar character of all time."
 Declaring that Woody's "undying loyalty" is “a trait we’d all like to see in our best friends”, Hollywood Insider also ranked him the number one Pixar character.
 Rolling Stone ranked Woody 12th among the best Pixar characters writing, "Tom Hanks imbued the rustler [Woody] with apoplectic hilarity and made for the perfect straight man against the delusional Buzz Lightyear, but it’s the uglier aspects of his personality – envy, selfishness – that make this toy human."

-Woody has also become popular among people.
-In the reality TV show and dancing competition Dancing with the Stars, Sean Spicer, former White House Press Secretary, dressed up as Woody while dancing to "You've Got a Friend in Me".
+Woody has also become popular among celebrities.
+In the TV dance competition show Dancing with the Stars, former White House Press Secretary Sean Spicer, dressed up as Woody while dancing to "You've Got a Friend in Me".
 Spicer dedicated the dance to his father who died of cancer in 2016.
 Woody has also impacted the cosplay community.
 "Sneak", a well-known French cosplayer, has done a cosplay of Woody.
 In 2011, Ryan Tubridy, the host of the Irish The Late Late Toy Show, dressed up as Woody.
 In 2019, at Lancashire, England, a woman named Lindsay Ashton wore Toy Story high-heels shoes that featured Woody on them on her wedding day.